Hellenic Railways Organisation: Athens – Corinth – Kiato (metre gauge)

-The old metre gauge Piraeus–Patras railway line of Piraeus, Athens and Peloponnese Railways, which ran from Piraeus, Athens to Corinth, now remains in operation only between Agioi Anargyroi and Corinth for departmental and freight services.
+The old metre gauge Piraeus–Patras railway line of Piraeus, Athens and Peloponnese Railways, which ran from Piraeus, Athens to Corinth, used to remain in operation only between Agioi Anargyroi and Corinth for departmental and freight services after passenger services were shut down in 2007 but now is completely abandoned.
 The track from Piraeus to Agioi Anargyroi has been removed.
-It is double-track between Agioi Anargyroi and Elefsis (near Athens), while for the rest of its remaining section it is single and non-electrified.
+It is double-tracked between Agioi Anargyroi and Elefsis (near Athens), while for the rest of its remaining section it is single-tracked and non-electrified.

 After Ano Liosia, the line runs north and west of the Aegaleo mountain range into Eleusis and onwards to the Megara plain.
 After nine km it reaches Kakia Skala, running between the old and new highways.
 It then continues between the mountain and the sea, passing next to the Corinth Refinery, crossing the Corinth Canal into the Peloponnese and on into the Old Station in Corinth on the Southern banks of the Gulf of Corinth.

+The part between Ano Liosia and Megara is currently under reconstruction in standard gauge and electrified using 25 kV 50 Hz AC.

 A short branch line at Isthmos leads to the town of Loutraki.
+The branch is currently under reconstruction in standard gauge and electrified using 25 kV 50 Hz AC.